 The institute has been featured in the local news and in national publications.
 See just a sample how the IAR has been featured in the media and check back as the institute continues to grow.

-schoolMAX is a comprehensive school-based intervention designed to address the unique profile of social-cognitive and social behavior impairments and circumscribed and repetitive behaviors and interests of elementary school-age students with HFASD in school settings.
+schoolMAX is a comprehensive school-based intervention designed to address the unique profile of social-cognitive and social behavior impairments and circumscribed and repetitive behaviors and interests of elementary school-age autistic students without intellectual disability in school settings.

 Participate in Research

 The Institute for Autism Research (IAR) is an interdisciplinary collaborative research center dedicated to understanding autism and related developmental disorders and enhancing the lives of those affected and their families.
 Researchers from diverse backgrounds work together to address critical questions involving causes, development, assessment, clinical treatment, and education.
 This research work has led to development of several new and effective treatments which are provided by IAR staff to our community partners and schools

 Grants are a large source of financial support for both research and clinical programming.
 The following is a sample of current and prior funding used to conduct studies and provide clinical services involving autistic individuals.
 We are grateful to all the local, state, and federal funding sources for the support.